 As you can see, the necessary equipment can be put together without high costs.
 This is an advantage, but it can lead to "just shoot it".
 But here, too, a well thought-out strategy should come first - because what really counts is the story you want to convey.

 Tip 3: Score with relevant content and quality

-The net is overflowing with content - and there are now an inflationary number of videos.
-If you want to stand out from the crowd, you need relevant content and creative implementation.
+The web is overflowing with content - and there are now an inflationary number of videos.
+If you want to stand out from the crowd, you need relevant content and a creative implementation.
 The quality should also be right, although your film does not have to be Hollywood-ready.
 Ideally, your content should be informative or entertaining, or both at the same time.